mus264/264-tools/README.md

 * `264.key-learn` — a utility permitting quick linking of keyboard shortcuts
 * `264.midi-learn` — a utility permitting quick linking of inputs with a MIDI controller
+* `264.line` — a breakpoint function module for line playback
 * `264.tog` — a MIDI-ready toggle switch
 * `264.go!` — a MIDI-ready button
 * `264.midi-presets` — manage mapping presets for your `264.key-learn` and `264.midi-learn` objects